ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-12-19-a-quick-trip-through-the-algarve.md

 comments: true
 ---

-I will spend the Christmas season together with my family and friends in my [hometown](https://www.google.com/maps/place/88316+Isny+im+Allgäu,+Germany/).
+I will be spending Christmas together with my family and friends in my [hometown](https://www.google.com/maps/place/88316+Isny+im+Allgäu,+Germany/).
 Instead of traveling 5,000 km by van, I booked a flight and will park my van at a friend's place near Faro.
 I had a free weekend and a couple of working days left to explore the Algarve on my way to Faro.
 Less than a week is definitely not enough time to enjoy this beautiful area in the south of Portugal.
 I decided to explore as many spots as possible that I could checkout in more detail after Christmas.

 ## Exploring the cliffed coast